Prague with Kids: Castles, Chimney Cakes, and Why This City Belongs on Your List

 The Lego Museum near the Old Town Square is one of the largest Lego museums in the world, with over 2,500 models and 20 themed displays.
 If your kids are Lego fans (and whose aren't?), budget at least an hour here.
 The gift shop is extensive and, fair warning, you will not leave empty-handed.

-A river cruise on the Vltava is a wonderful way to see the city from a different perspective.
+A river cruise on the Vltava is a brilliant way to see the city from a different perspective.
 Several companies offer lunch and dinner cruises, but we preferred the simple one-hour sightseeing cruise that passes under the Charles Bridge and gives beautiful views of the castle.
 In summer, renting a paddleboat near the Legion Bridge is a fun, active alternative that kids love - you'll paddle around Shooters Island while the city skyline stretches out around you.

 Where to Eat: Chimney Cakes and Czech Classics

 Czech food is hearty, warming, and very kid-friendly.
-The national dish, svickova (beef sirloin in cream sauce with dumplings and cranberry sauce), is comfort food at its finest - our kids both loved it.
+The national dish, svickova (beef sirloin in cream sauce with dumplings and cranberry sauce), is comfort food at its finest - both Olivia and Henry loved it.
 Bramborak (potato pancakes) are available everywhere and are essentially giant, crispy hash browns.
 And you'll see trdelnik (chimney cakes) being made at stalls throughout the Old Town - hollow, spiral pastries coated in sugar and cinnamon, sometimes filled with ice cream.
 They're touristy but undeniably delicious, and watching them being rolled and baked over hot coals is half the fun.

 For authentic Czech dining, seek out a hospoda (pub-restaurant) away from the main tourist streets.
-Lokal Dlouha is a favorite among locals and tourists alike - it serves excellent Czech food at very reasonable prices in a bright, modern space.
+Lokal Dlouha is a favourite among locals and tourists alike - it serves excellent Czech food at very reasonable prices in a bright, modern space.
 U Parlamentu near the Old Town is another solid choice with generous portions and friendly service.
 Both welcome families warmly.

 The Manifesto Market, an open-air food market made from shipping containers, has stalls serving everything from Vietnamese pho to artisan burgers to craft beer.
 It's casual, fun, and perfect for families who want variety.
-For something sweet, Cukrar Skala is a charming pastry shop with some of the best cakes in Prague - the meringue with berries made my daughter's day.
+For something sweet, Cukrar Skala is a charming pastry shop with some of the best cakes in Prague - the meringue with berries made Olivia's day.

 Getting Around and Practical Tips

 Prague is very walkable - the main tourist areas (Old Town, Castle, Lesser Town, Jewish Quarter) are close together and connected by beautiful streets and bridges.
-The metro is modern and efficient for longer distances, and the vintage trams are both practical transportation and a sightseeing experience.
+The metro is modern and efficient for longer distances, and the vintage trams are both practical transport and a sightseeing experience.
 Buy a 24-hour or 72-hour pass for unlimited travel on all public transport.
 Children under 6 ride free, and children under 15 get reduced fares.

 European Travel Essentials